 Travel Guard and Global Rescue protection insurances are highly recommended on all adventure travel trips.
 Speak with us when booking your trip for up-to-date details and cost.

 These hunts take place on the north side of the Wrangell Mountains in the Interior of Alaska, approximately a 300-mile drive from Anchorage, near Nabesna.
-Wes first hunted here in 1986 and has been doing business with this family ever since.
 Without a doubt this is a family-ran operation.
 They settled and began guiding here in 1953.
 More than fifty years of experience, coupled with the fact that this fourth-generation family lives in their guiding area year round, ensures you a very memorable, safe and successful fair chase hunt.

 Your hunt will involve the use of Piper Super Cubs; these are high quality, high performance aircraft which have proven themselves throughout the years operated in remote, limited access fly-in locations.
 In addition to these, planes and horses are used in some camp locations.
 There are 12 cabins and dozens of spike camps scattered throughout the guiding area.
 Each camp location is comfortable and fully stocked with all equipment needed.